-There are two really wonderful exhibitions currently on display: one featuring art from Central Australia, the other focussing on homelessness in Sydney.
-Although I quite enjoyed the one about homelessness, it was new art exhibition which really excited me most.
-I’d love to share some images here, but no photography was allowed, and so I’ve shared only the image that was used for promotion of the exhibition.
+There are two really wonderful exhibitions currently on display: one featuring art from Central Australia, the other focusing on homelessness in Sydney.
+Although I quite enjoyed the one about homelessness, it was a new art exhibition which really excited me the most.
+I’d love to share some images here, but no photography was allowed, and so I’ve shared only the image that was used for the promotion of the exhibition.

 In this exhibition, my favourite works included the photography of Rhonda Unrupa Dick (which included some screen prints); “Tom Brown Roundabout” by Margaret Book (a modern variation on aerial style Indigenous works) and paintings by Sally Mulda (including a wonderful self-portrait).

 We are in Wonder LAND: new experimental art from Central Australia runs until August 15 at UNSW Galleries, Cnr Oxford St & Greens Rd, Paddington